Accelerating High-Order Finite Element Simulations at Extreme Scale with FP64 Tensor Cores

 \subsection{PA and MF kernel optimizations}

 Our GPU kernel optimizations focused on the $G^T B^T D B G$ operations in (\ref{eq:mfem-operator}), excluding the application of $P$ and $P^T$, which are sparse matrix-vector products handling MPI communication.
-The finite element operator is mixed, i.e.\ the trial and test spaces are different, and so we need distinct $B_{\text{trial}}$ and $B_{\text{test}}$ operators (and their respective transpose).
-By eliminating the initial $G_{\text{test}}$ from the preceding vector operation, the primary kernel $K_{u,p}$ comprises a sequence of two subkernels, $K_u$ and $K_p$, such that $K_{u,p} = K_p K_u$, where
+The finite element operator is mixed, i.e., the trial and test spaces are different, and so we need distinct $B_{\text{trial}}$ and $B_{\text{test}}$ operators (and their respective transposes).